 Note, what you can edit is just the title URL that was automatically generated when you type in post title into the box provided.
 Click on the Get Shortlink to generate a short link url for the post.
 Ensure you’ve categorized the post before getting the shortlink.

-3. Archive post in the appropriate category: Category is a way to organize and group numerous posts in similar folder thereby making it easier to access during navigation.
 For instance, all the posts on blog setup should be archived to blog setup category and the ones on marketing should also fall under marketing category.
-This post you are reading is archived under blog setup category because it is an extension of blog setup.
+This post you are reading is archived under website design category because it is an extension of blog setup.

 The main post body

 WordPress has provided a post editor that look much like Microsoft Word.
 It has a feature called WYSIWYG editor (What You See Is What You Get).
 Also, it has two principal post editor interfaces- the plain and the HTML editors.